-- associates and joint ventures that are operated largely independently but that are active in the same line of business as the reporting entity (i.e. both - the associate or joint venture and the reporting entity - share the same main business activity), - associates and joint ventures in a start-up phase, and - research and development co-operations that have been entered into in order to develop new business opportunities or technologies and that will contribute in the future to the entity's cash flows.
+- associates and joint ventures that are operated largely independently but that are active in the same line of business as the reporting entity (i.e. both the associate or joint venture and the reporting entity share the same main business activity); - associates and joint ventures in a start-up phase; and - research and development co-operations that have been entered into to develop new business opportunities or technologies and that will contribute to the entity's cash flows in the future.

 In these instances, the associate or joint venture might not be classified as 'integral'.
-For example, associates and joint ventures in a start-up phase and R&D co-operations, are setting up a new business, and thus, do not have integrated lines of business or a supplier or customer relationship with the entity.
+For example, associates and joint ventures in a start-up phase and R&D co-operations are setting up a new business, and thus, do not have integrated lines of business or a supplier or customer relationship with the entity.
 In addition, start-up companies are often granted a certain entrepreneurial autonomy.
 Hence, they are not integrated into the same corporate structures as other group entities.
 However, in practice, these associates and joint ventures are often considered as 'strategic' holdings.

-Therefore, we would propose another definition of 'integral': An associate or joint venture should be classified as 'integral' if the business activity of the associate or joint venture is closely related to the main business activities of the group (i.e. both entities - the associate or joint venture and the reporting entity - share one main business activity).
+Therefore, we would propose another definition of 'integral': An associate or joint venture should be classified as 'integral' if its business activity is closely related to the main business activities of the parent entity or one of its significant subsidiaries (i.e. both - the associate or joint venture and the parent entity (or one of its significant subsidiaries) - share one main business activity).